Secretary’s Intuition

 He lifted a chrome ice-cream scooper from a tray of wicked-looking instruments and thumbed the lever like a gambler testing a loaded die.

 “Finally,” he rumbled, voice deep enough to shake the beakers.
 “Boris’ beautiful brain meets Jonny’s scandalously perfect chassis.
-Homo Sapien Perfecto.
+Homo Sapien Perfectus.
 After that, I run the mold through my cloning rig and stamp out a thousand flawless operatives.
 Imagine it—an army that never sweats, never doubts, never says no. God, I love progress.”

 The scooper hovered over Boris’ exposed thoughts, one heartbeat away from turning brilliance into spare parts.